memphis-iis/GLUDB/docs/advanced.md

 * The classmethod get_table_name - you need to return the name of the "table" where the data will be stored
-* The classmethod get_versioning - you need to return the type of versioning your class should use.
-This should be a value from gludb.versioning.VersioningTypes
 * The instancemethod get_id - which should return the ID for the current object.
 If you return a "falsey" value on save, then a new ID will be created and set via a call to self.set_id